Unlike only a decade ago, breast cancer detected through regular screening is curable, Kemper said.

 These could be benign breast issues – meaning non-cancerous – or those cancerous conditions previously seen as life threatening.

 While the center itself is located at Christ Hospital in Jersey City, satellite offices in Hoboken University Medical Center and Bayonne Medical Center allow a patient to access the program from various parts of Hudson County.
-With all the services associated with breast treatment under one room from imaging and diagnosis to surgery and reconstruction, a patient spends less time going from place to place and get more focused attention.
+With all the services associated with breast treatment under one room from imaging and diagnosis to surgery and reconstruction, a patient spends less time going from place to place and gets more focused attention.

 “A woman needs to see a lot of doctors and has to have a lot of tests done.”

-Nurse navigators in each of the hospitals help patients make appointments for doctors and tests, and steer patients towards resources they need.
+Nurse navigators in each of the hospitals help patients make appointments for doctors and tests, and steer patients toward resources they need.
 Also, they answer many of the questions a patient has about various procedures.
 Stress caused by the disease and worry is typical, and this helps reduce much of the stress associated with making appointments.

 Early detection means early cure